vogievetsky/rj/README.md

 ```

 This will create two binaries `rj` and `jrj`.

-`rj` is API equivalent to `jq --raw-input` and treats input as raw text by default.
+`rj` is API equivalent to `jq --raw-input --raw-output` and treats input as raw text by default.

-A convenience utility `jrj` is an alias for `rj --json-input` which more like `jq`.
+A convenience utility `jrj` is an alias for `rj --json-input --parsable-output` which behaves more like `jq`.

 ## Usage